TheIIIrd/dotfiles-fedora-workstation/README.md

 Launcher with open source code and convenient settings.

-> Download the latest release of the program (we need a .jar version of the game)
+> Download the latest release of the program (we need a .jar version of the game) (! maybe to old !)
 > https://tlaun.ch/jar

 ```sh